 However, that doesn’t mean you have to rush your workers through your door.
 On the contrary, a check-in app can ease your worker management greatly.

 A check-in app can even help you set the tone for your lobby or your front desk.
 Offices that are clutter- and people-free look better and more inviting.
-With a check-in app, you can keep your site clear of papers and queues.
+With a check-in app, you can keep your site clear of paper sign-in sheets and queues.

 In a nutshell, a mobile check-in app helps you capture attendee data, update workers’ lists and profiles, create customizable badges, and notify your team in real-time.